Yield: about 40 dumplings

 - 2 teaspoons rice vinegar Add to list

 - 1 package wonton or gyoza wrappers Add to list

 - High-heat oil, for searing Add to list

 Bring a pot of water to a boil.
-Remove the tough stems from the kale and cook the leaves until wilted and tender, 1 to 3 minutes.
+Remove the tough stems from kale and cook leaves until wilted and tender, 1 to 3 minutes.
 Drain and run under cool water.
-Gently squeeze leaves to remove excess water; finely chop leaves.
+Gently squeeze leaves to remove excess water; finely chop.